two-hundred/celerity-docs/docs/applications/resources/celerity-workflow.md

 - Only handlers can be executed as steps in a workflow, not containers or third-party services, a workflow needs to be able to run end-to-end within the Celerity Workflow runtime process when deployed to a containerised or custom server environment.
 - Nested workflows are not supported.
 A workflow can only contain handlers as steps, to get around this, you can trigger another workflow from a handler used for one of the steps and wait for the result.
 - Mapping or iterating over a list of items as a part of a previous state's output is not supported in the Celerity workflow runtime.
 You will have to operate in the list of items within the application code of a handler that is executed as a step in the workflow.
 - Celerity workflows only support handlers of the `celerity/handler` resource type for the `executeStep` state type.
 For integrations with cloud provider services, you will either need to use the cloud provider's workflow service or use a handler that can interact with the cloud provider's API.
-Celerity provides a library of handler templates for service integrations for cloud providers and other third-part services; see [Workflow Integrations](/docs/applications/workflow-integrations/intro) for more information.
+Celerity provides a library of handler templates for service integrations for cloud providers and other third-party services; see [Workflow Integrations](/docs/applications/workflow-integrations/intro) for more information.